Brown Sugar Kissed Sweet Potato Rounds

 Ingredients for baked sweet potato slices on a marble background with black labels.

-One of the best things about these baked sweet potato slices is how easy they are to make.
-First, I’ll walk you through it with my tips and tricks; then, you can check out the step-by-step video.
+One of the best things about these baked sweet potato slices is how easy they are to make with just six pantry staples.

 Kitchen Skill: Baking PLUS Broiling

-Typically when I make oven-roasted vegetables, I roast them at 425º so that the inside of the veggies just soften while the outsides get crispy.
+Typically, when I make oven-roasted vegetables, I roast them at 425º so that the inside of the veggies just softens while the outside gets crispy.
 For these baked sweet potato slices, we want the inside to have a super soft creamy texture, like a baked potato, on the inside and crispy on the outside.

 Caution: Food under a broiler can burn quickly.
 Do not place anything under the broiler and walk out of the room.
 Keep an eye on it.
 Use your oven light if possible.
 Until you are familiar with how quickly your broiler cooks, check after the first minute, then again every 45 – 60 seconds until it’s done.